aerostack2/project_pegasus_isaac_sim/README.md

 Install full version of ROS 2 (Humble) as in https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html

+Note: remember to upgrade the libraries explained in the ROS 2 docs if you don't want ROS 2 to mess with your ubuntu basic libraries.

 ### [Optional] Installation check
 To check the installation is successful until this point:
 ```